developer-zebra/developer-zebra-site/src/emdk-for-android/3-1/guide/profiles/cert/index.md

 ---
 title:  Certificate Manager Profile Feature Reference
 ---
-# Certificate Manager Profile Feature Reference

 ## Overview

 The Cert Manager feature allows your application to install or uninstall certificates and initialize the Android key store.
 You can use digital certificates to identify your device for a variety of purposes, including VPN or Wi-Fi network access as well as authentication to servers by apps such as Email or Chrome.

 ## Name
-The name field is used by the EMDK to identify this particular feature parameter set when you want to manage just part of the profile programmatically using the EMDK [ProfileManager](../api/ProfileManager) API.
+The name field is used by the EMDK to identify this particular feature parameter set when you want to manage just part of the profile programmatically using the EMDK [ProfileManager](/emdk-for-android/3-1/api/ProfileManager) API.
 This can be useful if you have multiple types of the same feature and want to update only one of them without having to update the whole profile.
-See [EMDK Profiles Overview](../guide/profiles/usingwizard) for more information.
+See [EMDK Profiles Overview](/emdk-for-android/3-1/guide/profiles/usingwizard) for more information.

 ## Main Functionality